 I get it.
 I've been there.
 And my clients have had similar challenges.

-Here are some of the filmmakers and storytellers I've made trailers for and how I helped them find their audience.
+Here are some of the filmmakers and storytellers I've made trailers for and how I helped them find their audience, as well as some of the spec work I’m most proud of.

 DOLO